fracassi-marco/typescript-node-webapp/README.md

 # TypeScript Node WebApp

-typescript-node-webapp is a simple project, It's goals are:
+typescript-node-webapp is a simple project.
+It's goals are to explain how to:
-- learn how to setup a project
-It's goal is to explain how to:
 - setup a Node project with TypeScript (https://khalilstemmler.com/blogs/typescript/node-starter-project/)
 - use Fastify to serve a web page (https://www.fastify.io/docs/latest/TypeScript/)
 - write an integration test (https://medium.com/@RupaniChirag/writing-unit-tests-in-typescript-d4719b8a0a40)